 Wiki

-A Wiki page is a piece of project knowledge stored in the Knowledge Hub.
+A Wiki page is a piece of project knowledge stored with your project (shown under Wikis in Project Knowledge).
 Wikis capture architecture decisions, design patterns, integration notes, and other context that agents reference during execution.
 Unlike rules, wikis are treated as informational context rather than hard requirements.Visual Diagrams

 Concept Relationship Diagram